We may earn commission from affiliate links →

 You hate coffee.
 Perhaps you’d like to order a cup of tea.
 There are all kinds of herb and regular teas on offer.
 Other options include juice, water, soft drinks, and also a drink called cedevita.
 This Croatian drink comes in powder form, to which you add water.
 It comes in orange and lemon (and a few other) flavors.

 You prefer tea.
 Ask for Čaj.
 Not to be confused with a chai latte.

 You need caffeine-free coffee.
 Really?
 Why do you bother?
-Seriously, I can’t even tell you how low your chances of finding a cafe that sells bez kofeina kava are if you’re outside of the big touristy spots like Dubrovnik.
+Seriously, I can’t tell you how low your chances of finding a cafe that sells bez kofeina kava are if you’re outside of the big touristy spots like Dubrovnik.
 If anyone knows of any, please tell me, and I’ll make a list here for those of us who like to pretend to drink coffee.

 Instant coffee.
 Weirdly, some Croatians prefer a cup of instant coffee (someone, please explain to me why!), in which case, if this is you, you can order a Nescafe.

-You love lots of whipped cream, syrup, sprinkles, other additives.
+You love lots of whipped cream, syrup, sprinkles, and other additives.
+But if you want those giant creamy drinks with syrup and sprinkles, sorry, you won’t find coffee shops in Croatia with many of these options.
 You are hard out of luck.
 You will find kava sa slagom, a white coffee with a glob of cream on top.
-But if you want those giant creamy drinks with syrup and sprinkles, sorry, you won’t find coffee shops in Croatia with many of these options.

 You like filtered coffee.
 In this case, enjoy your last cup before you travel to Croatia and be prepared for some new coffee adventures.

+Ha!
 Free refills.
-Ha!
 These, unlike in America, do not exist.
-But, given that coffee is between 8 (in small villages) up to just 25 (in very touristy areas) Kuna a cup, you can easily afford to buy a second or third cup of coffee in Croatia.
+But, given that coffee is between 8 (in small villages) and just 25 (in very touristy areas) Kuna a cup, you can easily afford to buy a second or third cup of coffee in Croatia.

 So who is paying for this coffee?